 Chase offers three main types of personal checking accounts and three business checking accounts.
+Learn more about the checking account options Chase offers.
 Of the three main types of accounts, Chase Total Checking fees are the most inexpensive.
 The bank also offers a discounted student checking account.
 Its checking account fees fall into three main categories:

 - Monthly maintenance fee

 Chase also offers money orders; the Chase money order fee is $5, but this is waived for Chase Premier Plus Checking and Chase Premier Platinum Checking.

 Checking account fees differ depending on the type of Chase checking account you open.
 Here’s a breakdown of the various Chase checking account fees and how to avoid them.